official-yahia/licenses-and-certifications/README.md

 # Licenses & Certifications

-Welcome to my complete, organized directory of professional certificates.
+Welcome to my directory of licenses and certifications.
 This page consolidates all of my certifications so they can be easily browsed and verified in one place.

 ---